weareunderdesign/rnbw.design/colorpaper.md

 - [rnbw.design](https://rnbw.design) - an educational guide for users, developers, and the rnbw product team - it’s the actual product design of rnbw, designed in rnbw.
 - [rene.css](https://renecss.org/) - rené is a design system for styling clean, simple, lightweight interfaces. it's easy enough to quickly "get it.” no weird stuff. it is both a library and a framework. as a library, it offers ready-to-use elements and styles. as a framework, it gives a consistent and customizable structure for building and styling your apps. it is the ultimate common ground for designers and developers.
-- [rfrncs.design](http://rfrncs.design/) - a comprehensive repository that includes csv files containing detailed data on html elements, attributes, css selectors and more. (https://github.com/rnbwdev/rfrncs)
+- [brand](https://www.figma.com/file/cQZej1OS6VkvEGzfNULZlB/rnbw?type=design&node-id=4233%3A890&mode=design&t=DIZlBG9O8L5dbOTK-1) bible - a detailed overview of branding strategy and brand identity assets
 - raincons / [github](https://github.com/rnbwdev/raincons) - 12x12 icons designed for clean, minimal, and info-rich interfaces. by the rnbw team.
+- [rfrncs.design](http://rfrncs.design/) (wip)- a comprehensive repository that includes csv files containing detailed data on html elements, attributes, css selectors and more. (https://github.com/rnbwdev/rfrncs)
-- [svg-icon.js](http://svg-icon.xyz/) / [github](https://github.com/rnbwdev/svg-icon.js)- web component for svg icons. works without or with any web framework and for any purpose. optimized for smooth design and development workflow (built by the rnbw team for rnbw).
+- [svg-icon.js](http://svg-icon.xyz/) / [github](https://github.com/rnbwdev/svg-icon.js) (wip)- web component for svg icons. works without or with any web framework and for any purpose. optimized for smooth design and development workflow (built by the rnbw team for rnbw).

 ### concepts